Accessory for the station

 During the preparations for a portable operation I make up my mind not to use my sealed lead-acid accumulators.
 For a long time I ogle with NiMH accumulators.
 They are ligther and smaller than comparable sealed lead-acid accumulators.
 But the offer is enormous.
 The accumulators are available both as single cells and as acumulator packs.

 The used cells (four-pack, order no. 250484) and suitable holder (order no. 615617) are avaiable by Conrad Electronic.
-For charging I use a ready-made charger for NiMH accumulators.
+For charging I use a ready-made charger for NiMH accumulators (Mignon, AA).
 A tip: Buy as much cells as you need for two accumulator packs.
 While a package of ten cells is loading, you can use the second package.

 Charger for NiMH accumulators, Basetech

-There I stood now with my ten NiMH accumulators.
-I own a suitable charger, but it can charge only two cells at the same time.
-Devices, which charge four cells one finds many, such for eight cells already less.
-I found only one charger, which can charge at least ten cells at the same time.
+There I stood now with my 10 NiMH accumulators.
+I own a suitable charger, but it can charge only 2 cells at the same time.
+Devices, which charge 4 cells one finds many, such for 8 cells already less.
+I found only one charger, which can charge at least 10 cells at the same time.
 It is the BTL12 labeled Basetech, which is for example available by Conrad Electronic (order no. 200112).
+The newer version BTL14 with display is also avaiable by Conrad Electronic (order no. 1541355).
 I selected consciously a device, that don't uses high-speed charging.
 It charges the cells with 250 mA (trickle charging current 25 mA).
 The charge process takes longer (approximately 15 hours in relation to 3 until 4 hours), but the cells are take care in such a way.
 To emphasize is, that the BTL12 supervises each cell separately and the device uses the so called -ΔV disconnection.
 The charger can be runs as well with the power adaptor from 100 to 240 V as with an adaptor cable from the 12 V car.
 Dimensions: 22,3 × 3,4 × 9,8 cm, Weight: 217 g

 Sealed lead-acid accumulators